Andresmup/github-foundations/22_PROJECTS/Readme.md

 ## MANAGING SAVED REPLIES

 When commenting on an issues or pull request, you can add a saved reply that you've already set up

+### Creating a saved reply
+If you frequently add the same comment over and over, you can create a saved reply.

+1. In the upper-right corner of any page, click your profile photo, then click `Settings`.
+2. In the "Code, planning, and automation" section of the sidebar, click `Saved replies`.
+3. Under "Add a saved reply", add a title for your saved reply.
+4. In the "Write" field, add the content you'd like to use for the saved reply.
+5. To review your reply, click `Preview`.
+6. Click Add saved reply.

+### Editing a saved reply
+You can edit the title and body of a saved reply.

+1. In the upper-right corner of any page, click your profile photo, then click `Settings`.
+2. In the "Code, planning, and automation" section of the sidebar, click  Saved replies.
+3. Under "Saved replies," next to the saved reply you want to edit, click <kbd>Pencil Icon</kbd>.
+4. Under "Edit saved reply," edit the title or content of the saved reply.
+5. Click Update saved reply.

+### Deleting a saved reply
+If you find that you're no longer using a saved reply, you can delete it.
+1. In the upper-right corner of any page, click your profile photo, then click `Settings`.
+2. In the "Code, planning, and automation" section of the sidebar, click `Saved replies`.
+3. Under "Saved replies", next to the saved reply you want to delete, click <kbd>X</kbd>.

 ## ASSIGNNING ISSUES AND PULL REQUESTS